 Note that the image will almost always have the last stable Go version.

-If you need more things, you are encouraged to have your own image.
-You can always use GoReleaser's own Dockerfile as an example though.
+If you need more things, you are encouraged to keep your own image.
+You can always use GoReleaser's own Dockerfile as an example though and iterate from that.